 William C. Ezell Fellowships

-Since 1947 the American Optometric Foundation has offered Ezell Fellowships to encourage talented persons to pursue full-time careers in optometric research and education.
-These fellowships support graduate students enrolled in a full-time program of study and training in vision-related research that leads to a Master's or PhD degree.
+Since 1949 the American Optometric Foundation has offered Ezell Fellowships to encourage talented persons to pursue full-time careers in optometric research and education in a school or college of optometry.
+These fellowships provide support to graduate students (primarily optometrists) enrolled in a full-time program of study and training in vision-related research that leads to a Master's or PhD degree.

 The Ezell Fellowships have become the flagship program of the AOF.
 Fellowships are for one year and the current amount of the award is $8,000.
 Each student also receives travel grants to the annual meetings of the American Academy of Optometry and the Association for Research in Vision and Ophthalmology, which are $750 each.

 The American Optometric Foundation has awarded more than 300 Fellowships to students pursuing graduate studies.
 Among the list of former Ezell Fellows are over 20 deans and presidents of optometric schools and colleges, over 130 faculty members and over 160 Fellows of the American Academy of Optometry, including three of its presidents.

 Fellowships are $8,000.
 Distribution is to the individual and released in the Fall.
 The Ezell Fellowship program is extremely competitive.
 There are approximately 50 applicants for an estimated seven to ten Fellowships given each year, several of which focus on specialized areas of research, such as glaucoma, corneal and contact lenses, public health, and, new this year, binocular vision and pediatrics (read more below).